bgruening/galaxytools/chemicaltoolbox/README.rst

 .. _SMILES: http://daylight.com/smiles/index.html
 .. _Daylight: http://daylight.com

-All filetypes are interchangable due to three easy converting options:
+All filetypes are interchangable due to three easy to use converting options:

 - the built-in conversion via the pencil icon |pencilicon|